petrbol/RouterConfigurationTool/README.md

 ## rct - Router Configuration Tool

 Router Configuration Tool(rct) is simple configuration interface for Vector Path Processing (VPP, fd.io) with limited feature set.
-This tool is set of few systemd services and few app.
+This tool is set of systemd services and few app.

 ### !!! not for production usage !!!

 ### Annotations
 - Based on VPP 22.06-rc & linux-cp plugin.
 Thanks to all people that participate in this project.
+- set of app: `rconfig, rctWatchdog, rctExporter`
+- set of systemd services: `rctBird, rctExporter, extExporterCp, rctSshd, rctWatchdog, rctVpp, rctStart`

 ### Key features
 - Differential configuration VPP using govpp api
 - Simplest vpp startup configuration generator (you dont need to configure VPP manually)
+- Use separated namespace `controlplane`
 - IPv4/IPv6 a routing
 - Dot1q, QoQ
 - VXLAN tunnels